ginsengtime/quartz/content/spiderwebs as extended cognition.md

 ---
 # Case study: spiderwebs as extended cognition apparati

-HOT TAKE: spiderwebs are an instance of [[extended cognition]]. ie webs are cognitive apparati that serve as sensory organs, of a sort, for the spider.
+HOT TAKE: spiderwebs are an instance of [[embodied and extended cognition|extended cognition]]. ie webs are cognitive apparati that serve as sensory organs, of a sort, for the spider.

   - Animal cognition strategies
       - embodied (octopus)